 The formula is simple.
 He bought the shares a long time ago, his cost basis was much lower than the market value, and KO kept increasing dividends.
-If you buy shares today, you get 3.44% yield.
-Warren Buffett is getting 40.6%.
+If you buy shares today (at $41.62), you get 3.55% yield.
+Warren Buffett is getting 45.6%.

 I wanted to replicate his success.
 I wanted to build a portfolio of blue-chip, dividend stocks that would produce passive income for us.

 I’ll start with explaining where dividends fit in our existing portfolio, follow it up with a discussion of why we invest in individuals stocks and not dividend funds, a brief chat about the factors in our favor followed by the strategy I use to pick stocks.
 Let's go!

 Where Dividends Fit in Financial Picture

 Before we get into how I built my dividend portfolio, it’s important to know how it all fits.

 70% of our stock market investments are in various Vanguard funds.
 The balance is in individual dividend producing stocks.
-The Vanguard funds also produce dividends, since many stocks in the stock market produce dividends, but I don't consider those funds part of the “dividend” section of our portfolio.
-The Vanguard 500 Index Fund Shares has a healthy 2.23% yield, so it's not inconsequential!
+The Vanguard funds also produce dividends, since many stocks in the stock market produce dividends, but I don’t consider those funds part of the “dividend” section of our portfolio.
+The Vanguard 500 Index Fund Shares has a decent 1.74% yield, so it’s not inconsequential!

 My goal with dividends was to create a stream of passive income that would act as insurance against the unpredictability of entrepreneurship.
 I can put them in a dividend tracker to keep them all straight.